What Is Personal Knowledge Management (PKM)?

 1. Contextual Knowledge Building

-PKM is about more than just collecting information—it’s about creating connections between different pieces of knowledge.
-Horse Browser helps you visualize and build on these connections through its intuitive navigation system.
-As you dive into new topics, you can look back at previous Trails and make connections between research areas that you might not have initially noticed.
-This promotes a holistic approach to knowledge building, where every session on Horse Browser contributes to a larger web of understanding.
+PKM is about more than just collecting information; it’s about creating connections between different pieces of knowledge.
+Horse Browser helps you visualise and build on these connections through its navigation system.
+As you explore new topics, you can look back at previous Trails and spot connections between research areas that you might not have noticed at first.
+Every session on Horse Browser contributes to a larger web of understanding.

 1. Focused Research and Writing